Table of Contents

 From June 2019, this HMO licence costs a minimum of GBP 1,480 for a 3-year period.

-The introduction of this HMO is, arguably, badly timed, as recent changes to the way A-level and Higher results are calculated, coupled with a high demand from overseas students, are expected to boost the University’s current student population of 9,000-9,500 to an estimated 10,000.
+The introduction of this HMO is, arguably, badly timed, as recent changes to the way A-level and Higher results are calculated, coupled with a high demand from overseas students, are expected to boost the University’s current student population.

 Overall, there is limited new supply of housing stock in the main city areas, although planning permission was given in May 2019 for 370 new homes as part of the zone at Craigtoun North, west of the town.
 These will be on part of a 90-hectare site, and a further 900 homes, of which around 270 will be classed as affordable homes, will be developed over the next decade.